smurfix/DaBroker/README.rst

 Storage
 -------

-You probably need at a persistent object storage.
+You probably want persistent object storage.
 For instance, a SQL or NoSQL database.

-You need to store or extract introspection data (which tables exist, column names, default values, foreign keys, …).
+You need to tell DaBroker about your objects' metadata: data fields, foreign keys, and methods the client may call.

+DaBroker supports extracting field and relationship metadata from SQLAlchemy.

 Message passing
 ---------------

 You need a 0MQ server.
 DaBroker has been tested with RabbitMQ.
-Other methods for passing messages around are possible.
+Other methods for passing messages are possible.

 The DaBroker unit tests use a RabbitMQ vhost.
 You need to do this, once: